zlfn/Razerblade2020-Hackintosh/README.md

 You can set GRUB on Linux for it.
 [Reddit will help](https://www.reddit.com/r/hackintosh/comments/kdp0ua/opencore_and_grub/)

-I'll write guide for it someday.
+I'll write guide for it someday later.